Invaders from Mars (1953 film): Plot

-Standing well away from the army search, Dr. Blake and young David are suddenly sucked underground.
-They are captured by two tall, slit-eyed green humanoids and taken via tunnels to the flying saucer.
-Army troops locate and blow open an entrance to the tunnels, and Colonel Fielding and a small detachment make their way to the saucer entrance.
-Inside, they confront the Martian mastermind: It has a giant green head with a humanoid face atop a small, green partial torso with several green arm-tentacles, and is encased in a transparent sphere.
-The Martian is served by the tall, green, silent, synthetic mutants.
-Under their master's mental commands, the mute humanoids have implanted mind-control crystals at the base of the skull of their kidnapped victims, forcing them to attempt sabotage at an atomic rocket project being built at a military plant near the town; if they are caught, the mind control devices explode, causing a fatal cerebral hemorrhage.
+During the army search, Dr. Blake and David are sucked underground by tall, slit-eyed green humanoids and taken via tunnels to the flying saucer.
+Army troops locate and blow open an entrance to the tunnels.
+Colonel Fielding and a small detachment make their way to the saucer entrance.
+Inside, they confront the Martian supreme intelligence.
+Under his mental commands, the tall, green, silent, synthetic mutants have implanted mind-control crystals at the base of the skull of their victims; if they are caught, the mind control devices explode, causing a fatal cerebral hemorrhage.
 The troops and Colonel Fielding, with Dr. Blake and David in tow, open fire on the pursuing mutants as their group escapes the saucer.
-After a short running battle in the tunnels, they return to the surface.
-Orders are given for everyone to quickly leave the area: Fielding's troops have planted timed explosive charges aboard the saucer.
-David runs downhill away from the sandpit, and artillery opens fire on the sandpit, as the charges' ticking timer slowly approaches zero.
+After a running battle in the tunnels, Fielding's troops plant timed explosive charges aboard the saucer.
+They then race to evacuate, using one of the Martian's excavation tools to open a tunnel to the surface.
+David runs downhill away from the sandpit, and his mind is flooded with images of the Martian invasion, including events that he did not witness.

-Following the large explosion, David is suddenly back in his bed during a thunder and lightning storm.
-He runs into his parents' bedroom, confused and frightened; they reassure him that he was just having a bad dream, telling him to go back to sleep.
-Having returned to his bed, more wind and loud thunder is heard.
-David climbs out of bed again, goes to his window, and witnesses the very same flying saucer in his nightmare slowly descending into the sandpit, to which he responds, "Gee whiz!"
+Following the explosion of the saucer, David is back in his bed on the night of the storm.
+He runs into his parents' bedroom, confused and frightened; they reassure him that he was just having a dream.
+He returns to his bed, where he again witnesses the flying saucer from his nightmare descend into the sandpit.